What is TEFL and Where do I Start?

 TEFL teaching

-What does a typical TEFL job look like?
 What’s life like as a TEFL teacher?

 If you look at a lot of TEFL course provider websites, they will have you believe that life as a TEFL teacher is spent travelling around and seeing the sights of whichever country you’ve chosen, with a bit of teaching here and there to pay your way.
 There can be some of this – the opportunity to earn money while seeing the world is, after all, why a lot people get into TEFL in the first place.